 Monarch Butterfly feeding on milkweed (10/20/2013)

-Is It a Monarch Caterpillar or a Black Swallowtail Caterpillar?
+Is It a Monarch, Queen or Black Swallowtail Caterpillar?

-The caterpillars of the Monarch and Black Swallowtail both feature white, yellow and black markings.
+The caterpillars of the Monarch, Queen and Black Swallowtail all feature white, yellow and black markings.
 But which one are you seeing?
-Check the images below for the differences between the two caterpillars.
+Check the images below for the differences between the three caterpillars.

 Monarch Butterfly Life Cycle